sihaysistema/ERPNext-Guide/ERPNext-Learning-Guide.md

 ERPNext already has basic documentation, videos and a support group with plenty of community members that can support you on your journey to learn how to use this software.

+ERPNext also allows your suppliers and customers to access a portal to maange information related to your company, and it also has a web site for e-commerce.

+* Supplier and Customer Portal
+* Web site
+* Comercio electronico (e-commerce)

 ### 1.2 Structure
 The following course or tutorial is divided into 5 modules, which will enable you to master ERPNext.